willkg/fillmore/README.rst

 stuff?
 How will you know if something changes and it's no longer scrubbing the right stuff?

-Francis comes with a test harness you can use.
+Fillmore comes with a test harness you can use.
 For example, say you have a app called "myapp"::

     # myapp/libsentry.py
     import sentry_sdk

     # Create a scrubber
-    from francis.scrubber import Scrubber, ScrubRule, build_scrub_query_string
+    from fillmore.scrubber import Scrubber, ScrubRule, build_scrub_query_string

     scrubber = Scrubber(
         scrub_rules=[